dpuwebservices/wordpress-themes/SPCA/README.md

 ## Wordpress Plugins used:
-1. WP Custom Widget area
-2. Jetpack by WordPress.com
+1. Jetpack by WordPress.com
-3. Category to Pages WUD
+2. Category to Pages WUD
-4. PDF Light Viewer Plugin
+3. PDF Light Viewer Plugin
-5. WP Meta and Date Remover
+4. WP Meta and Date Remover

 ## How the home page is set up